Language selection

 Our trade and investment

-ASEAN is one of the world’s fastest-growing economic regionsCanada’s trade and investment in Southeast Asia is expanding quickly—not only in volume, but across many sectors, including:
+ASEAN is one of the world’s fastest-growing economic regionsCanada’s trade and investment in Southeast Asia is expanding quickly—not only in value, but across many sectors, including:

-As a group, ASEAN member states represented Canada’s fourth largest merchandise trading partner in 2023.
+As a group, ASEAN Member States represented Canada’s fourth largest merchandise trading partner in 2024.

 Negotiations toward a possible free trade agreement

-On November 16, 2021, Canada and ASEAN agreed to negotiate towards an ASEAN-Canada Free Trade Agreement (FTA).
-To enhance our commercial relations and strengthen our presence in this fast-growing market, Canada is committed to negotiating a comprehensive free trade agreement with ASEAN.
-This potential agreement would help create new market opportunities for Canadian goods and services.
+On November 16, 2021, Canada and ASEAN agreed to negotiate an ASEAN-Canada Free Trade Agreement (ACAFTA).
+Such an agreement will enhance our commercial relations, strengthen our presence in this fast-growing market and help create new market opportunities for Canadian goods and services.
 It would also support a more transparent and predictable environment for trade and investment.

 Chief Negotiators have met multiple times since the launch in November 2021.
-Consistent with Canada’s IPS and Strategic Partnership with ASEAN, the FTA negotiations are a valuable initiative.
-They contribute to the renewal and deepening of Canada’s commercial engagement across the Indo-Pacific region.
+Consistent with Canada’s Indo-Pacific Strategy and Strategic Partnership with ASEAN, the FTA negotiations are a priority initiative.
+They contribute to the renewal and deepening of Canada’s commercial engagement across the Indo-Pacific region and reinforce Canada’s commitment to trade diversification.
 A completed, comprehensive FTA will allow for inclusive and sustainable economic growth for ASEAN members and Canada.

 Public consultations on a possible free trade agreement